new2nonstop/nonstop101/docs/2-architecture.md

 # Core Architecture

-NonStop systems employ a loosely-coupled cluster of processors connected by a high-speed bus known as ServerNet.
+NonStop systems employ a loosely-coupled cluster of processors connected by a high-speed bus known as InfiniBand from Mellanox.
 This architecture is fundamental to the system's fault tolerance and scalability.

 ## Key Features:
 - **Shared-Nothing Architecture**: Each processor operates independently without sharing memory, enhancing fault isolation and system robustness.

-- **ServerNet**: A high-speed interconnect that provides redundant paths between system components, ensuring continuous communication even if one path fails.
+- **InfiniBand**: A high-speed interconnect that provides redundant paths between system components, ensuring continuous communication even if one path fails.

 # NonStop Advanced Architecture (NSAA)
 The NonStop Advanced Architecture (NSAA) represents an evolution in the platform's design, emphasizing modular redundancy and the use of standard hardware components.